 By KBB.com Editors

-You'll like this car if you enjoy a mobile lifestyle, want flexible seating, need plenty of horsepower and torque for towing jet skis or what-have-you and don't want to break the family budget.
-For weekend off-roaders who find gravel roads exhilarating, the XL7 Limited's intelligent-all-wheel-drive (i-AWD) delivers power to all four wheels full-time.
+You'll like the 2008 Suzuki XL7 if you enjoy a mobile lifestyle, want flexible seating, need plenty of horsepower and torque for towing light-to-moderate loads, such as jet skis, and don't want to break the family budget.
+For weekend off-roaders who find gravel roads exhilarating, the XL7 all-wheel-drive can deliver power to all four wheels full-time.

-Driving Impressions The sedan-like quality of driving the XL7 is evident from the start, and it's easy to forget there is space for six passengers.
-Steering is responsive even on unpaved roads....During a patch of severe washboards there was, naturally, some vibration but the XL7 Limited ran straight and sure, thanks in part to the self-leveling rear shock absorbers.
-The handling is easy and precise in the 4,000-pound crossover, with minimal body lean, and braking is strong and instant.
-When needed, the transmission provided prompt upshifts.
-The Manumatic, which allows the driver to manually gear up or down on steep hill climbs and ascents by tapping the shifter, is an excellent, easily-operated assist system.
+Driving Impressions The sedan-like quality of driving the 2008 Suzuki XL7 is evident from the start, and it's easy to forget there is space for six passengers.
+Steering is responsive, even on...unpaved roads.
+Driving on a patch of severe washboard road there was, naturally, some shake and vibration but the XL7 Limited we tested ran straight and sure, thanks in part to the self-leveling rear shock absorbers.
+The handling is easy and precise, with minimal body lean, and braking is strong and responsive.
+The manumatic, which allows the driver to manually shift up or down by tapping the shifter, is an excellent, easily-operated assist system and welcome on steep hills.
 Despite its size and heft, the XL7 provides a quiet ride with barely discernable wind noise.
-The all-wheel-drive system in its three modestwo-wheel drive, all-wheel drive, and all-wheel-drive Locktested out effortlessly.
+The all-wheel-drive system in its three modes -- two-wheel drive, all-wheel drive and all-wheel-drive Lock -- operates effortlessly.

-Cool weather means cold seats, but from a distance of 200 yards they can be warmed up in advance using the XL7's remote entry, which automatically kicks in the heat when the outside temperature is below 45 degrees Fahrenheit.
+Cool weather means cold seats, but from a distance of 200 yards they can be warmed up in advance using the XL7's remote start, which automatically starts the engine and warms up the heater when the outside temperature is below 45 degrees Fahrenheit.

-Automatic transmissions are way ahead of manuals in popularity but, when you want to have some fun, shifting with the Manumatic provides a sense of control and, on downhill runs, it can save brake wear, as well.
+Automatic transmissions are way ahead of manuals in popularity but appropriate shifting with the manumatic can enhance control and, on downhill runs, save brake wear, as well.

-As plush as its price allows, the interior is upscale, entry-level luxury.
+As plush as its price allows, the interior is entry-level luxury.
 Spacious, comfortable second-row seats recline and flip down.
-The third row in the Luxury and Limited editions folds flat to provide extra cargo space, as does the front passenger seat.
-Tall passengers will appreciate the headroom, but riders in the third row will find the legroom restrictive.
-For road warriors, the four 12-volt power outlets provide juice for electronic devices and the cockpit-style dash is compact and friendly.
+The front passenger seat, and the optional third-row seat, both fold flat to provide extra cargo space.
+Tall passengers will appreciate the headroom, but riders in the third row may find the legroom restrictive.
+For road warriors, the four 12-volt power outlets provide power for electronic devices and the cockpit-style dash is compact and friendly.
 Door openings are wide, even for entering the third row.
-Fully equipped, with a functional cabin to suit most needs, the XL7 offers three trim levels that are available in both five and seven-passenger versions.
-Very little road noise disturbs riders, although a louder turn signal would better remind drivers to turn it off when no longer needed.Exterior
+Fully equipped, with a functional cabin to suit most needs, the XL7 offers four trim levels, three of which are available in both five and seven-passenger versions.
+Very little road noise disturbs riders, although a louder turn signal might better remind drivers to turn it off when no longer needed.Exterior

-Conforming to today's typical styling combination of SUV and wagon, the sleek XL7 has a balanced exterior with triangular headlamps as its most noticeable feature.
-Clean lines, with a nod to macho via muscular wheel arches, identify the XL7 with the mid-size crossover segment.
-Integrated roof racks, a hi-rise tailgate and a dignified rather than an in-your-face grille add up to an attractive vehicle.
+With a styling combination of SUV and station wagon, the sleek 2008 Suzuki XL7 has a balanced exterior with triangular headlamps among its most noticeable features.
+Clean lines and muscular wheel arches identify the XL7 with the midsize crossover segment.
+Integrated roof racks, a high-rise tailgate and a dignified grille add up to an attractive vehicle.

 An emphasis on protective features defines the front-wheel-drive XL7 as a vehicle for 35- to 45-year olds who are concerned about family safety.
-Front and side-curtain airbags for all rows lead the list, along with electronic stability/traction control, four-wheel anti-lock brakes with electronic brake-force distribution, rollover sensor and disc brakes.
-All of the bells and whistles are already on board, including air conditioning, automatic transmission with Manumatic shift, remote entry, cruise control and four 12-volt outlets.
+Front and side-curtain airbags for all rows lead the list, along with a rollover sensor, electronic stability control with traction control and four-wheel anti-lock disc brakes with electronic brake-force distribution.
+Other standard equipment includes air conditioning, automatic transmission with manumatic shift, remote entry, cruise control and four 12-volt outlets.
 On the models with three rows of seats, self-leveling suspension and rear air conditioning are standard.

 243 lb.-ft. torque @ 2300 rpm